dss-extensions/dss_capi/docs/usage.md

     );
 ```

-Then, instead of calling the DR functions, call the GR flavor.
+Then, instead of calling the IR functions, call the GR flavor.
 For example, the ZIPV call would be:

 ```c
     // ...